All Episodes

 They'll love that they can have more wide open spaces.

-California, right behind them, New Jersey right behind them, Michigan right behind them.
+New Jersey right behind them.

 And if you don't think it can happen, think back to Detroit, Motown.

-You may remember that there was huge debates about bulldozing entire neighborhoods in the Detroit area and suburbs for the purpose of consolidating services, and and people were selling homes for a dollar on eBay.
+You may remember that there was huge debates about bulldozing entire neighborhoods in the Detroit area and suburbs for the purpose of consolidating services, and people were selling homes for a dollar on eBay.

 That's how worthless these neighborhoods became.